MAINE EDUCATION ASSOCIATION RETIRED

 Click the More Events tab for more information.

 The 132nd Maine Legislature’s first regular session convened on December 4, with a statutory adjournment date of the third Wednesday in June.
-The Democrats control both the House of Representatives and Senate by slimmer margins.
-Governor Janet Mills has two years left in her final term.
+The 132nd Maine Legislature session adjourned on June 18, 2025.
+During this session, the Democrats controlled both the House of Representatives and the Senate, by slim margins.
+Governor Janet Mills is in the last two years of her final term.

 Go HERE to get links to the latest information.
 Go HERE to go to the State Legislature's Home Page.